 ** Simpsons Pinball Party: I got the Williams equivalent for this but I didn’t find it strong enough to make the Apu shot, so I went one spring stronger.

 Bally games: all SP-200-24, which is NLA.
 Use equivalent 10-148-4 or A-348.

 On some games (Black Knight 2000) shooter springs are important because a strong spring is required to launch the ball into play.
 On other games (Twilight Zone) a weak spring is required for greatest precision.
 On my Simpsons Pinball Party, the documented diameter wasn’t enough and I went to a stronger spring.
 And then there are games like WPT which are pretty open-minded and will work with whatever you find in your junk drawer.

 One other important question: is the barrel spring on the outside of the cabinet the one you want?
-There are a couple different ones, and a couple different shooter rod lengths.
+There are several, and a couple different shooter rod lengths.
 They don’t differ by much, but it can matter.
 On my Twilight Zone, I need the shorter barrel or the rod didn’t impact the ball.
 Gottlieb A-25878 or A-347, Williams 10-149, or Stern 266-5010-00 may be present on any given game.
 Not only can I not differentiate between these in my stock, but I don’t think the parts distributors necessarily can, either.

 A-348 is probably the right choice for any game from before 1990.